Health Australia Party

-The Health Australia Party (HAP) is a political party in Australia, founded in 2013 as the Natural Medicine Party.
+The Health Australia Party (HAP) was a political party in Australia, founded in 2013 as the Natural Medicine Party.
 It adopted its current name in 2015.

-The Health Australia Party first contested an election under that name in 2016, where it secured almost 1.2% of first preference votes in New South Wales and less than 0.5% in three other states.
+HAP first contested an election under that name in 2016, where it secured almost 1.2% of first preference votes in New South Wales and less than 0.5% in three other states.
 The party also contested the 2018 Victorian state election, running for five legislative council seats.

 The party has been criticised in the main for being anti-vaccination In addition, criticisms have been levelled concerning their views on pseudoscience, alternative medicine, and conspiracy theories, as well as for its policies and misleading name.

 The party was deregistered by the Australian Electoral Commission in 2022.
+In August 2023, the party merged with the Informed Medical Options Party to form the HEART Party, however the merger collapsed in October 2023 and HAP returned as a standalone party.
+On 19 January 2024, the party announced it would disband.

 Policies and philosophy

 According to its website, the party was founded with a view to “promoting open and transparent Government decision making, balance and honesty of information, and stimulating individual freedom of choice and thought.”
 Party co-founder Isaac Golden has written that the party was founded, in part, "to respond to the well funded, sustained and coordinated attacks on natural medicine in Australia which have placed our homeopathic profession at risk, as well as all natural therapists".

 The party's policies are based on five pillars: people, economy, environment, democracy, and society.
-The party's president, Kerry Bone, stated on the party's website that, "True freedom of choice in health care, facilitated by a supportive and empathetic government and informed by balanced media representation, is what we seek."
+The party's president, Kerry Bone, stated on the party's website that, "True freedom of choice in health care, facilitated by a supportive and empathetic government and informed by balanced media representation, is what we seek".

 According to the ABC, the party "also supports animal rights, food cooperatives, the Tobin tax system, which supports the taxing of foreign currency transactions, more academic freedom in universities, a Swiss-style national service system, and greater restrictions on herbicides and pesticides".